hmchen47/DataScience/DSFund-BerkeleyX/1-CompThinkWPython/06-Census.md

     + Values are column-dependent interpretations
     + The `SEX` column: 1 = Male, 2 = Female
     + The `POPESTIMATE2010` column: 7/1/2010 estimate
-+ In this tab;le, some rows are sums of other rows
++ In this table, some rows are sums of other rows
     + The `SEX` column: 0 is $Total$ (of Male + Female)
     + The `AGE`   column: 999 is $Total$ of all ages
 + Numeric codes are often used for storage efficiency